 And then I remember an incident that happened on July 18, 2013, when Agni and I had gone for the Amarnath Yatra.

 Happy as we were going to Kashmir for the first time, but our family was quite sceptical about Kashmir visit.
 People here still think that the paradise on earth is indeed very dangerous.
 But we, being our adventurous self, we started towards our journey.
+Before the journey, we had looked for Kashmir holiday packages as well, but finally decide to do this on our own.
 We reached Jammu early in the morning, but not early enough to catch the bus that took the Yatris to Pahalgam from Jammu.
 So we booked a car and started our journey towards the beautiful Pahalgam.
 It takes about 7 to 8 hours from Jammu to Pahalgam, so we calculated we would reach by 3 to 3:30.
 We will have enough time to do some sightseeing in Pahalgam.

 After having our breakfast on road, we started our journey savouring the beautiful view of the roads and the hills.
 Our driver was a young guy staying near to Pahalgam, quite serious and a man of few words.

 At around 12.30 PM, after crossing the beautiful Patnitop, our car stopped before a long line of vehicles.
 I could see a long line of different vehicles standing on the serpentine mountain roads and obviously I could not see the head of it.
 Well, it might be a landslide, I quipped.
 Hilly roads are quite prone to landslides and sometimes it takes hours to clear one.
 I quickly made a silent prayer to God Almighty so that the landslide clears quickly.
 I guess I too have the habit of remembering Him during exigencies!